LevyCen/Minesweeper-API/README.md

 ### Response

-Get status about all box from board
+Get status about all boxes from board

     HTTP/1.1 200 OK
     Server: Cowboy